Introduction to Directing

 Topics covered include:

-• The role of the director in film and television
+• The role of the director in film, television and digital media

 • Set protocol